HTML - Block and Inline Elements

 Inline Elements

-This is the very important block level tag which plays a big role in grouping various other HTML tags and applying CSS on group of elements.
-Even now <div> tag can be used to create webpage layout where we define different parts (Left, Right, Top etc.) of the page using <div> tag.
+The <div> tag is a block level element which plays a big role in grouping various other HTML tags and applying CSS on group of elements.
+Even now <div> tag can be used to create webpage layout where we define different parts (Left, Right, Top etc.) of the web page.
 This tag does not provide any visual change on the block but this has more meaning when it is used with CSS.

 Example